ariguada/azure-webapp-vmss-lb/README.md

-# Terraform AWS Infrastructure Automation
+# AWS Infrastructure Automation using Terraform

 This repository provides Terraform configuration files and a Bash script to automate the creation and initialization of an AWS infrastructure environment.
 - `main.tf` -- Terraform configuration file